julien6387/supvisors/docs/introduction.rst

         + crash of a process,
         + crash of a node.

-Icing on the cake:
+As a bonus:

     * it should be free, open source, without export control,
     * it shouldn't require specific administration rights (root).

-After some researches on the net, it seems that there is no simple, free and open source solution that meets all these requirements.
+After some researches on the net - at the time -, it seemed that there was no simple, free and open source solution meeting all these requirements.
+Of course, there are now orchestration solutions like Kubernetes, Docker Swarm, Mesos, etc. coming with more or less complexity, some working on containers only.

-Supervisor_ can handle a part of these requirements but it only works on a single UNIX-like operating system.
+Supervisor_ can handle a part of the requirements but it only works on a single UNIX-like operating system.

-The Supervisor website references some `third parties <http://supervisord.org/plugins.html>`_ that deal with multiple Supervisor instances but they only consist in dashboards and none of them is focused on the application itself.
+The Supervisor website references some `third parties <http://supervisord.org/plugins.html>`_ that deal with multiple Supervisor instances but they only consist in dashboards and they focus on the nodes rather than on the applications and their possible distribution over nodes.
-Nevertheless, the extensibility of Supervisor made it possible to implement the missing requirements.
+Nevertheless, the extensibility of Supervisor makes it possible to implement the missing requirements.

+**Supvisors** works as a Supervisor plugin and is intended for those who are already familiar with Supervisor or who have neither the time nor the resources to invest in a complex orchestration tool.

 In this documentation, a *Supvisors instance* refers to a *Supervisor instance* including a **Supvisors** extension.